evan-william/personal-project/Github Projects/Learning Projects/Intermediate/Auto Message for Whatsapp/readme.md

 * Keep screenshots updated if your WhatsApp theme changes
 * Ensure you have permission to message the contact
 * The script includes delays to mimic human behavior
+* This tool is not perfect, so expect bugs
 ---

 ## 🧠 Pro Tips